marcin324/todo-app/README.md

 ## General info
-This is simple application to create todo list
+This is simple application to create todo list.

 ## Technologies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).